netgen/ibexa-site-api/docs/reference/services.rst

 | **Container service ID**       | ``netgen.ibexa_site_api.filter_service``       |
 +--------------------------------+------------------------------------------------+

-The purpose of the ``FindService`` is to find Content and Locations by using Ibexa CMS Repository Search API.
+The purpose of the ``FilterService`` is to find Content and Locations by using Ibexa CMS Repository Search API.
 That is the same as ``FindService``, but with the difference that it will always use Legacy search engine.

-While Solr search engine provides more features and more performance than Legacy search engine, it's a separate system needs to be synchronized with changes in the database.
+While Solr search engine provides more features and more performance than Legacy search engine, it's a separate system that needs to be synchronized with changes in the database.
 This synchronization comes with a delay, which can be a problem in some cases.

 FilterService gives you access to search that is always up to date, because it uses Legacy search engine that works directly with database.
-At the same time, search on top of Solr, with all the advanced features (like fulltext search or facets) is still available through FindService.
+At the same time, search on top of Solr, with all the advanced features (like fulltext search or facets) is still available through ``FindService``.

 The service will return ``SearchResult`` object from the Repository API containing Site API objects.